kabilankavi131/ChatBot/README.md

 # Chatbot Project

-This is a simple chatbot project implemented using HTML, CSS, and JavaScript.
+Welcome to the Chatbot Project!
+This is a simple chatbot implemented using HTML, CSS, and JavaScript. <br>
+Explore the live version of the Chatbot on [Kabilan.chat.com](https://kabilankavi131.github.io/ChatBot/).

 ## Overview